dwhly/myfitnesspal-commandline/README.md

 Recommended command for entering food data:
 m [or match].
 See help for more

+Can program run faster?
+Program is selenium headless firefox based, just for entering food with match [or m] command use as much as possible shift + enter in your xmpp client when entering foods (multiline commands), to avoid loosing time.

 You can use in your xmpp client shift+enter for setting multi commands at once

 ----------------------